openrails/openrails/Source/Documentation/Manual/malfunction.rst

 Additional Notes
 ================

-Please do not post feature requests as a Maybe-Bug to the Bug Tracker on Launchpad!
+Please do not post feature requests as a Maybe-Bug to the Issue Tracker on GitHub!

 Please do not report the same bug multiple times, just because the first report did not get attention within a short time.
 Sorting out the resulting